espruino/EspruinoDocs/info/Performance.md

 Please see [[Internals]] for a more technical description of the interpreter's implementation.

-Espruino is designed to run on devices with very small amounts of RAM available (down to 8kB) *while still keeping a copy of the source code it is executing so you can edit it on the device*.
+Espruino is designed to run on devices with very small amounts of RAM available (under 8kB) *while still keeping a copy of the source code so you can debug and edit on the device*.
 As such, it makes some compromises that affect the performance in ways you may not expect.

 **Is it too slow for you?**

-* Turn on pretokenisation with `E.setFlags({pretokenise:1})`
+JavaScript on Embedded devices will never be as efficient as compiled code, so we've made it easy for you to add extremely fast code *where it is needed*:

-* Use the Web IDE to [Compile JavaScript into optimised Thumb Code](/Compilation),
+* Use the Web IDE to [compile JavaScript into optimised Thumb Code](/Compilation)
-* For the best speed use [Inline Assembler](/Assembler) instead
+* Create functions with [Inline C](/InlineC) or [Inline Assembler](/Assembler)
+* Recompile the Espruino firmware [with your own C code](/Extending+Espruino+1)

 ESPRUINO EXECUTES CODE DIRECTLY FROM SOURCE